-So Ted.com has another interesting video about Statistics, which is a fun part of my posts a lot of times.
+So Ted.com has another interesting video about Statistics, a fun part of my posts many times.

 In a brilliantly tongue-in-cheek analysis, Sebastian Wernicke turns the tools of statistical analysis on TEDTalks, to come up with a metric for creating “the optimum TEDTalk” based on user ratings.
 How do you rate it?
 “Jaw-dropping”?
 “Unconvincing”?
 Or just plain “Funny”?